postcss/autoprefixer/README.md

 ### JavaScript

-You can use [autoprefixer-core] in your node.js application or if you want to develop Autoprefixer plugin for new environment.
+You can use [autoprefixer-core] in your node.js application or if you want to develop an Autoprefixer plugin for new environment.

 ```js
 var autoprefixer = require('autoprefixer-core');